Valhamyr/Inventory-system/README.md

 ## Features
 - Manage multiple inventory types
+- Delete inventory types from the home page
 - Add, update, and remove inventory items
 - Scan barcodes with a Bluetooth scanner or type them manually
 - Data is stored locally in your browser (no server required)